organisciak/dissertation/document/5_design_objective.md

 @sen_tagging_2006 collapse the seven classes from @golder_structure_2007 into three: _factual_ tags conveying objective information, _subjective_ tags conveying opinions, and _personal_ tags that are intended only for the tagger.
 As expected, factual tags were found to be most generally useful, particularly for learning and finding, although personal and subjective tags were useful for self-expression and organizing, respectively.

-These are uses that matter to users of online communities, though for the organization purposes of this study's image tagging task, and perhaps more generally for the controlled paid setting, factual tags are the most desired.
+These are uses that matter to users of online communities, though for the organizational purposes of this study's image tagging task, and perhaps more generally for the controlled paid setting, factual tags are the most desired.

 Finally, @springer_for_2008 analyzed a sample of tags and derived a number of non-exclusive categories for image tags, including tags derived from the description, new descriptive tags, new subject words, commentary, emotional/aesthetic responses, personal knowledge or research, machine tags, variant forms, foreign language tags, and miscellaneous tags [@springer_for_2008].
 Of these, description-derived and image subject tags were the most common.